ThabisoM7/ThabisoM7/README.md

 # Software Engineer

-I appreciate the understanding of systems and and how different components are interconnected.
+I appreciate the understanding of systems and how different components are interconnected.

 ### Frontend
 <p>